houqb/SPNet/README.md

-# Strip Pooling: Rethinking Spatial Pooling for Scene Parsing (Coming soon!!!)
+# Strip Pooling: Rethinking Spatial Pooling for Scene Parsing

 This repository is a PyTorch implementation for our [CVPR2020 paper](https://arxiv.org/pdf/2003.13328.pdf).